zAcherttp/workbot3000/README.md

    - Send Messages
    - Embed Links
    - Use External Emojis
-6. Enable the following privileged intents:
+6. Enable the following privileged intents (REQUIRED):

    - Presence Intent
    - Server Members Intent

+   **Important**: These are privileged intents that must be enabled in the Discord Developer Portal under Bot → Privileged Gateway Intents.

 7. Invite the bot to your server with proper permissions

 ### 4. Google Gemini API Setup